pimutils/vdirsyncer/docs/api.rst

 - ``type`` defines which kind of storage is defined.
 See :ref:`storages`.

-- ``read_only`` defines whether the storage should be regarded as a read-only storage, defaulting to ``False``.
-Setting this to ``True`` effectively means synchronization will discard any changes made to the other side.
+- ``read_only`` defines whether the storage should be regarded as a read-only storage.
+The value ``True`` means synchronization will discard any changes made to the other side.
+The value ``False`` implies normal 2-way synchronization.

 - Any further parameters are passed on to the storage class.